riskthatbiscuit/README_generator/output/README.md

-# 🌟 Project II
+# 🔥 Project III

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description 📝
-Its an awesome projet th that does so many things
+This project is an awesome project hat was inspired by XXX that does YYY.
+You want to use it when ZZZ

 ## Table of Contents